I hate to admit this and hate even more to say it, but Father’s Day sucks when you are a mom to children who are fatherless.

-Acknowledge that you have to roles to play.
+Acknowledge that you have two roles to play.

 Everyone’s single motherhood looks different.
-Some separated parents still work as a team, or try to at least.
+Some separated parents still work as a team, or at least try.
 Some kids spend some time with dad and some time with mom – so they have an active father in their lives.
-Some dad’s have passed away.
-Some dad’s – for whatever reason – haven’t been involved in their children’s lives.
+Some dads have passed away.
+Some dads- for whatever reason – haven’t been involved in their children’s lives.

 For me, I have had to play the role of mother and father.
-I am in mother mode about 95%.
+I am in mother mode about 95% of the time.
 I am a comforter, a peacemaker, a caretaker, a cheerleader, and overall a big softy.
 My “father” side has to be strong and steadfast, a provider, protector, bread winner, disciplinarian, firmer – not how I typically want to act or respond, but my children need it.
 I know that there will be tons of people who disagree with me, but my nature is nurture.
 I think that most moms are that way and dads typically aren’t.
-But nurture is only a portion of what my kids need, they need so much more.
+But nurture is only a portion of what my kids need – they need so much more.

-There is a joke between me and my mother that I am the mom to my girls and she is the dad.
+There is a joke between me and my mother – I am the mom to my girls and she is the dad.
 I pull her in when I need back up, she is tougher and more experienced than I am.
 When we REALLY need back-up, we pull my dad in.
 We all need back-up when it comes to raising kids, some families have the dad available, and others don’t.
-I would encourage you to find someone you can pull in when you need back up.
-But the fact remains, for some moms – we have to roles to fill.
+I would encourage you to find someone that you can pull in when you need someone to support and confirm what you are saying.
+However, fact remains for some moms – we have two roles to fill.
 We can try, but we can’t ever truly fulfill the dad sized shoes that are missing in our kids life.

 I reflect on this every Father’s Day.
 I acknowledge the difficulty in the task of being both mom and dad – and sometimes I even do something special for myself.
 I also pray for my children’s dad.
 I pray for his salvation, his protection, and that he would be restored.
 It can be challenging to pray for someone who has hurt you, but with practice – it gets easier.